Developing a reading habit in a child is not an easy task. Also, getting them to read on a daily routine is not enough.

 Ada Twist, Scientist – Andrea Beaty

-Features Ada, a curious girl with Science fascinations determined to understand the world.
+It features Ada, a curious girl with a Science fascination determined to understand the world.
 It sparks STEM interests.

 Flat Stanley Series – Jeff Brown

-A humorous and educative story of Stanley’s difference and his struggles to fit in among peers.
+A humorous and educative story of Stanley’s differences and his struggles to fit in among his peers.

 Bob Books series – Bobby Lynn